ivancuric/js-perf/README.md

 Today it's all about bundles.
 Gone are the times of bower and dozens of `<script>` tags behind the closing `</body>` tag.

-Now it's all about `npm install`-ing whatever shiny new
+Now it's all about `npm install`-ing whatever shiny new toy you find on NPM, bundling them together with Webpack in a huge single 1mb JS file and hammering your users' browser to a crawl.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI2NjA1NTkxOSwzNTIyMzU1OTMsLTc2OT
+eyJoaXN0b3J5IjpbLTEyNzQ5MTI1OTcsMzUyMjM1NTkzLC03Nj
-UxNTQyXX0=
+k1MTU0Ml19
 -->